algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 [^tcs]: Segment trees are rarely mentioned in scientific literature because they are relatively novel (invented around 2000), and *asymptotically* don't do anything that [any other binary tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) can't do, but they are much faster *in practice* for the problems they solve.

+This is a long article, and to make it less long, we will mostly be focusing on its simplest application

 Segment trees are cool and can do lots of different things, but in this article, we will focus on their simplest non-trivial application — *the dynamic prefix sum problem*:

 ```cpp